carlos53093/squadswap-contract/projects/v3-core/README.md

-# SquadSwap V3
+# PancakeSwap V3

-This repository contains the core smart contracts for the SquadSwap V3 Protocol.
+This repository contains the core smart contracts for the PancakeSwap V3 Protocol.
 For higher level contracts, see the [v3-periphery](../v3-periphery/) repository.